jahilldev/minimal-analytics/packages/ga4/README.md

 # Getting Started

 **N.B.** The instructions below assume a Node environment is available.
-If you're not running or building your application in a Node environment, jump to the [CDN section](#cdn).
+If you're not running or building your application in Node, jump to the [CDN section](#cdn).

 Install with Yarn: